 Goal setting:

 When we know exactly what we want to do, we can draw a plan to direct us in that direction.
-Planning assists in honing and refining the objectives.

 Without planning, we may lack direction and focus, leading to a lack of progress and feelings of stagnation.